RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP12155876/README.md

 ## Visual inspection

-There is a substantial amount of dust and grease on the mainboard.
+There is a substantial amount of dust and grime on the mainboard.
 There is also quite a lot of flux residue on both sides of the PCB, but I believe this is fairly typical for early SNES consoles.
-While this is not a serious issue, there are a couple of areas that require attention:

-- Capacitors C59, C60, and C61 have leaked.
-- A PCB trace around pin 19 of the cartridge connector is corroded.

-For transparency, I did not notice the corroded trace at first.
-It was pointed out by Mark from the YouTube channel The Retro Channel while we were discussing the fault on this SNES over Discord.
-Thanks, Mark!

 <!-- MARK STOP -->